 Aligning your countertop displays with seasonal themes or promotional events can create a sense of urgency and excitement among customers.
 This strategy keeps your checkout area feeling fresh and gives shoppers a reason to check out the display every time they visit.
 During the holidays, you could feature stocking stuffers or themed candy.
 In the summer, you might offer travel-sized sunscreens or festive accessories.
 This approach also works well for highlighting items that are part of a store-wide sale.
 By rotating the products regularly, you train customers to always look at the display for new and interesting finds, driving consistent engagement and sales.

-Design a Countertop Display That Sells
+How to Design a Countertop Display That Sells

 A great product is only half the battle.
 How you present it at the checkout counter can make all the difference between a missed opportunity and a last-minute sale.
 Designing a display that sells isn't about luck; it's about a thoughtful strategy that combines placement, aesthetics, and clear communication.
 When you get these elements right, your countertop display becomes a silent salesperson, working for you at the most critical point of the customer journey.
 Let's walk through the key steps to create a display that not only looks good but also drives real results for your bottom line.